 IPTC is a membership organisation.
-This page answers questions about joing IPTC as member, as a next step visit also our How To Join page.
+This page answers questions about joining IPTC as a member.
+If you are interested in joining, please visit our How To Join page for details.

 Any enquiries regarding membership are welcome: write to firstname.lastname@example.org.